vivliostyle/vivliostyle.org/_posts/2022-01-24-JavaScript-can-now-be-used-in-typesetting-by-Vivliostyle.md

 ## Conclusion

 This article provides a brief summary of the JavaScript support in this update.
-For more detailed information, please refer to the following Issue:
+For more detailed information, please refer to the following issues:

 - [Allow JavaScript in HTML documents #733](https://github.com/vivliostyle/vivliostyle.js/issues/733)
 - [Support Web fonts loaded via JavaScript #735](https://github.com/vivliostyle/vivliostyle.js/issues/735)